curry-language/kics2/RELNOTES.md

 Release Notes for KiCS2
 =======================

-Release notes for KiCS2 Version 3.0.0 (September 5, 2022)
+Release notes for KiCS2 Version 3.0.0 (January 7, 2023)
 ---------------------------------------------------------

 This version is a major rewrite where the compiler and REPL